Support from study psychologists

 As an employee of the University of Helsinki, you can call or send an e-mail to a study psychologist if you want to discuss your students’ problems.
 We have divided the faculties and campuses among the study psychologists so that each psychologist has a faculty that they collaborate more closely with.
 The division of responsibilities can be found at the end of this page.
 You can contact your faculty’s appointed study psychologist or the study psychologist you are used to dealing with, or whichever of us happens to be available.

-The work of study psychologists includes individual arrangements.
+The job description of study psychologists includes individual arrangements for learning.
 Our objective is to participate in developing accessible learning environments and pedagogical solutions that prevent the need for individual arrangements.
 If individual arrangements are needed, you can consult the study psychologists and direct to us students who need the arrangements.

 Workshops and material

 Study psychologists participate in university-wide staff training events, such as the training on challenging supervision and guidance situations, which we organise annually with other experts at the university.
 We also take part in courses in university pedagogy.
-You can ask study psychologists to organise staff training on topics such as supervising and encountering students, accomplishing things, motivation, stress, anxiety, or learning difficulties and their relation to teaching arrangements.
+Study psychologists can be invited to participate in staff training sessions or workshops on topics such as supervising and encountering students, accomplishing things, motivation, stress, anxiety, or learning difficulties and their relation to teaching arrangements.
 Training events should be agreed on well in advance, as a large part of the study psychologists’ job is directed at counselling students and consulting teachers.

 Study psychologists have produced videos that you can watch together with students as an introduction to the services provided by study psychologists or in various settings where the theme is student well-being and learning.
 If necessary, please ask for more directions on how to use the videos.